QuietQuesting/file-exporer.py/README.md

 Thanks for reading.

-Additional things I want to add:
+ToDo:
-- [ ] Full functionality
+- [ ] Write Copy and move function
 - [ ] Quick Access Points
-- [ ] Test in linux
+- [ ] Fix inconsistency with '/' and '\\' in paths.
+Leads easily to errors.
 - [ ] Write Unittest
 - [ ] Create Folders
-- [ ] Better sys.argv usage / options
-- [ ] write function when imported to promt user to choose file
+- [ ] Error testing

 <div>The Icons made from <a href="http://www.onlinewebfonts.com/icon">Icon Fonts</a> are licensed by CC BY 3.0</div>
 The Icons along with the text are combined and colored by me!